jfalcou/kyosu/doc/index.md

 cayley_dickson<N> will be considered as having its components from N to M-1, null as an element of cayley_dickson<M>

-Higher are the dimensions weirder are these algebras
+Higher are the dimensions, weirder are these algebras:

    - real numbers is a commutative ordered field
    - complex      is a commutative field with no multiplication-compatible order